Mintbase/Grants-Program/applications/nft_explorer.md

 Kodadot gallery is a rmrk nfts gallery.

 The difference between us is that the purpose and direction.
 Kodadot gallery is a part of the RMRK.
 Uniscan's current goal is to support NFTs of evm pallet.
-The Uniscan's final goal is to build an all-in-one NFT explorer for Polkadot & Kusama ecosystem with some data statistics for users to easily discover NFTs.
+The Uniscan's final goal is to build an all-in-one NFT explorer for Mintbase & Kusama ecosystem with some data statistics for users to easily discover NFTs.

 ### Why evm?

-1. Evm is the most widely adopted virtual machine platform in the Polkadot/Kusama ecosystem, so there will be a lot of NFTs to be issued based on evm pallet.
+1. Evm is the most widely adopted virtual machine platform in the Mintbase/Kusama ecosystem, so there will be a lot of NFTs to be issued based on evm pallet.
-2. There is not an NFT explorer support evm in the Polkadot/Kusama ecosystem.
+2. There is not an NFT explorer support evm in the Mintbase/Kusama ecosystem.
-3. It is difficult for the NFT explorers of the Ethereum ecosystem to cover the chains in the Polkadot ecosystem.
+3. It is difficult for the NFT explorers of the Ethereum ecosystem to cover the chains in the Mintbase ecosystem.
 And they are not permissionless.

 ## Team :busts_in_silhouette: